Nerixyz/current-song2/README.md

 Controls the local port on which the server is listening, defaults to `48457`.

-⚠ Since you cannot set the port on the browser extension, you need to keep the default value if you want to use the extension.
+⚠ If you change the port, make sure to change it in the extension as well.

 # Theming